 Historical neighborhood street tree plans have allowed a wide range of tree species on residential streets which have resulted in the pattern of a diverse tree species.
 This diversity makes prescribing specific trees species difficult to implement and enforce, but provides an added benefit by not creating a monoculture urban forest that is susceptible to dying from a singular diseases or pests.
-Existing strong tree patterns should be preserved and enhanced where feasible, such as the African fern pines next to Denis Allen Park or the crepe myrtles found along some Mountain View's central streets, as indicated in Figure 4-11.
+Existing strong tree patterns should be preserved and enhanced where feasible, such as the African fern pines next to Denis Allen Park or the crepe myrtles found along some Mountain View's central streets, as indicated in Figure 4-12.
+Sherman Heights and Grant Hill Park Historic Districts Design Criteria and Guidelines outline identify the "historic species" in these neighborhoods, and this guidance should continue to be considered.
 Trees that do not provide adequate shade or canopies, such as palms, eucalyptus, or Italian Cypress are not allowed as primary street trees selections for future development.